LuisYagof/LuisYagof/README.md

 🔭 My [LinkedIn](https://www.linkedin.com/in/luis-yago-fernandez/)

-And I almost forgot: I'm a Spanish native speaker, so we can communicate either in English or in Spanish 😄
+I'm a Spanish native speaker, so we can communicate either in English or in Spanish 😄